CLB56/tips_and_tricks/vim.md

 Ctrl+W >/< = increase/decrease width (play with figures to do big changes)

+- To swap or flip windows

+If you have them split vertically "Ctrl + w" and then "J" to move one to the bottom

+If you have them split horizontally "Ctrl+ w" and then "L" to move one to the right

 - To navigate between tabs :

 \:tabn         go to next tab